Kenyon College has retained Helbling to conduct an executive search to secure a Director of Facility Operations.

 - Provide administrative and technical direction for supervisors, managers, and office personnel for completion of work assignments.

-- Advise, discuss, and inform senior administration, college officials, deans, department heads, and staff members of issues with physical plant or problems areas on campus.
+- Advise, discuss, and inform senior administration, college officials, deans, department heads, and staff members of issues with physical plant or problem areas on campus.

 - Ensure proper upkeep of facilities including: heating, ventilation, plumbing, electrical, trash and recycling, and general appearance of buildings and grounds.